hplp/ai-hardware-project-proximacentauri/Final Report.md

 - Red: mAP @ 0.5
 - Blue: mAP @ 0.5:0.95

 We further ran inference on this model.
 Without quantization, the inference time was found to be 12.58 s.
 We then performed Post-Training Quantization using TensorRT.
 After quantization, the inference time reduced significantly to be 44.56ms.
+The code containing the model, inference and quantization is given in this repository at [YOLOv5.ipynb]().

 ## Dataset:
 We have chosen two datasets: